lcdservices/biz.lcdservices.civizoom/README.md

 # CiviZoom

-This extension integrates CiviCRM events with Zoom meetings.
-As people register for events in CiviCRM they will be added as registrants to the linked Zoom meeting.
+This extension integrates CiviCRM events with Zoom meetings and webinars.
+As people register for events in CiviCRM they will be added as registrants to the linked Zoom meeting or webinar.

 # Configuration